UKCloud/documentation/articles/openstack/ostack-faq.md

 UKCloud for OpenStack is a cloud platform built specifically for cloud native applications which have been engineered to use stateless, disposable instances.

-For customers looking to add a layer of data protection within their environments, UKCloud does offer the following;
+For customers looking to add a layer of data protection within their environments, UKCloud offers the following:

-- **Snapshots** - Consumers can create snapshots of their instances via the OpenStack dashboard or programmatically via the API.
-These snapshots when used in conjunction with deployment orchestration tools or infrastructure as code templates such as HEAT allow for environments to be rapidly replicate, redeploy or scale environments.
+- **Snapshots** - You can create snapshots of your instances via the OpenStack dashboard or programmatically via the API.
+These snapshots, when used in conjunction with deployment orchestration tools or infrastructure as code templates such as HEAT, allow for environments to be rapidly replicated, redeployed or scaled.

-- **Self-service backup and recovery (Available November 2019)** - UKCloud has partnered with Trilio to deliver a fully OpenStack integrated, self-service backup & restoration capability that can be driven from within the Horizon dashboard or via the OpenStack API.
+- **Self-service backup and recovery (Available November 2019)** - UKCloud has partnered with Trilio to deliver a fully OpenStack-integrated, self-service backup and restoration capability that you can drive from within the Horizon dashboard or via the OpenStack API.

 ### Can I create scheduled snapshots?